 Must haves: I recommend getting a satin or silk pillowcase or a satin/silk scarf or bonnet to sleep on to protect your hair from breakage or friction.
 This will also keep your hair from losing moisture.
 Use an old t-shirt or microfiber when washing your hair.
 Try to stay away from these ingredients in products: drying alcohols, harsh sulfates, silicones or mineral oils for now.
 They are not that bad, but until you learn how to use them and wash them out, you should stay away from them until your hair heals.

 Find a transition/protective style to blend the different textures your hair may have.
 There are many videos on YouTube you can look up.
-Finger coils & twists worked for me.
-Also, don't use high heat from the blow dryer if you choose to diffuse or try.
+Finger coils and twists worked for me.
+Also, don’t use high heat from the blow dryer if you choose to diffuse or try.
 Use low to medium heat.
 One important part of your regimen is determining how often you handle your hair, try to keep manipulation as low as possible which will help it be tangle free.
 You can start with a protective styles like twist outs, braids outs, perm rods, low buns, etc.

 Conclusion.
-Don't approach your journey with unrealistic expectations.
+Don’t approach your journey with unrealistic expectations.
 All this will do will is cause anxiety and desperation and will probably make you want to quit altogether.
 A clear and objective mindset is very important for any new task you take on in life.
 Understand you will have setbacks, everyone has set backs.
-Seek guidance from those who have similar hair as yours & who are ahead in their hair journey.
+Seek guidance from those who have similar hair as yours and who are ahead in their hair journey.
 The more you set yourself around positivity and factual knowledge the closer you will be in reaching your hair goals.

 Damaged hair isn’t the end of the world.
 With great hair care and consistency, you can gradually rebuild the strength of your hair.